ananjaser1211/exynos8890-exynos-usbdl-recovery/README.md

 # [Exynos8890 Recovery](https://github.com/ananjaser1211/exynos8890-exynos-usbdl-recovery) - Re-flashing SBOOT via exynos-usbdl Mode
- Galaxy S7 / S7 Edge Exynos Bootloader recovery/unbrick through exynos-usbdl
+ Galaxy S7 / S7 Edge Exynos8890 Bootloader recovery/unbrick through exynos-usbdl

 ## Description
 - Exynos devices support a flash mode caled "exynos-usbdl" which is triggered when Main Stage (UFS) Boot fails, a common scenario to fall into this mode is a bad bootloader flash (sboot.bin or cm.bin) or UFS Damage. these files will help you Recovery from that mode and "Unbrick" your phone aslong as the UFS Chip is *NOT* actually damaged.

 - So basically this post is about Attempting to unbrick bootloader on Galaxy S7 and S7 Edge Exynos8890.

+- Only Tested on G930F and G935F - Other variant binaries are not tested

 - Also a way to document everything i can find about this mode and the various ways to recover from it.